-Grant Thornton India LLP has served as our independent public accountant for the fiscal year ended March 31, 2014.
-The following table shows the fees we paid or accrued for the audit and other services provided by Grant Thornton India LLP for the years ended March 31, 2014 and March 31, 2013.
+Grant Thornton India LLP has served as our independent public accountant for the fiscal year ended March 31, 2015.
+The following table shows the fees we paid or accrued for audit and other services provided by Grant Thornton India LLP for the years ended March 31, 2015 and March 31, 2014.

 Fiscal

-2014 2013
+2015 2014

-Audit fees \$ 465,000 \$ 433,000
+Audit fees \$ 482,300 \$ 465,000

-Audit-related fees 24,800 77,200
+Audit-related fees 47,634 24,800

-Tax fees 26,000 6,000
+Tax fees 32,400 26,000

-Audit fees.
-This category consists of fees billed for the audit of financial statements, quarterly review of financial statements and other audit services, which are normally provided by the independent auditors in connection with statutory and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements and include the group audit; statutory audits required by non-US jurisdictions; comfort letters and consents; attest services; and assistance with and review of documents filed with the Commission.
+Audit fees: This category consists of fees billed for the audit of financial statements, quarterly review of financial statements and other audit services, which are normally provided by the independent auditors in connection with statutory and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements and include the group audit; statutory audits required by non-US jurisdictions; consents and attest services.

-Audit-related fees.
-This category consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements or that are traditionally performed by the external auditor, and include service tax certifications and SAS 70 audits.
+Audit-related fees: This category consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements or that are traditionally performed by the external auditor, and include service tax certifications and SAS 70 audits and out of pocket expenses.

-Tax fees.
-This category includes fees billed for tax audits.
+Tax fees: This category includes fees billed for tax audits.